Letter from the Director

 once wrote that writing might come from a superior devotion to reading.
 We

 agree.
-Each term, students join with acclaimed teachers of writing to construct
+During each residency, held in January and June, students join with acclaimed teachers of writing to construct

 a personalized program that combines creative work with intense reading.
 Our